Soluto/oauth-seamless-flow/draft-oauth-jwt-otp-client-assertion.md

 ~~~~~~~~~~

 Where `client-id` is the id used when this client first registered.
-To sign the JWS, the client use it's own key, as the one that was genereated during the registration of this client.
 All the fields are required.
 Any other fields besides those will be ignored.
+To sign the JWS, the client use it's own key, which was genereated during the registration of this client.

 ## Request processing
-In order to issue an access token response as described in OAuth 2.0 {{!RFC6749}} or to rely on a JWT for client authentication, the authorization server MUST validate the JWT according to the criteria below.
+In order to issue an access token response as described in OAuth 2.0 {{!RFC6749}}, the authorization server MUST validate the JWS according to the criteria below.
 Application of additional restrictions and policy are at the discretion of the authorization server.
-When the server will receive the request, it will first extract the client-id from the request.
-Then, it will fetch the client information from a storage.
-The client information contains the payload used by the client on the last request, and the key needed to verify the signature of the JWS.
+After decoding the JWS and extracting the `client-id`, the server will fetch:
+ - The key correspond to this client, received on the registration request
+ - The current state of this client, from the last successful request, or from the registration

-The server first verify the signature of the JWS using the matching key.
+The server verifies that the JWS is vallid, by using the client's key.
 If the signature is valid, the server can validate the payload:
  - If the client's `previous` is equals to the server `new`, the request is valid.
 The server will issue a token, as specific in OAuth 2.0 {{!RFC6749}}
  - If the client `previous` equals to the server `previous`, and the client `next` equals to the server `next`, the server construct an error response as defined in OAuth 2.0 {{!RFC6749}}
- - Any other case will be threated by the server as an indication of malicious attack, and should be reported accordenly.
+ - Any other case will be threated by the server as an indication of a malicious attack, and should be reported accordenly.
 The server construct an error response as defined in OAuth 2.0 {{!RFC6749}}

 # Security Considerations